NEVSTOP-LAB/Communicable-State-Machine/.doc/VI Description.md

 ALL RIGHTS RESERVED

-## JKISM++ Copyright QuickDrop.vi

-## JKISM++ Documenatation QuickDrop.vi

-## Add State(s) to Queue By BOOL(Array All).vi
-Depending on the High Priority and Bool input, this VI generates a concatenated state of TRUE/False and Remaning States.
-The High Priority input determines if the TRUE or False string concatenates before/after the remaining states.
-The Bool input determines whether TRUE or False string to be concatenated.

-## Add State(s) to Queue By BOOL(Array Left).vi
-Depending on the High Priority and Bool input, this VI generates a concatenated state of TRUE/False and Remaning States.
-The High Priority input determines if the TRUE or False string concatenates before/after the remaining states.
-The Bool input determines whether TRUE or False string to be concatenated.

-## Add State(s) to Queue By BOOL(Array Right).vi
-Depending on the High Priority and Bool input, this VI generates a concatenated state of TRUE/False and Remaning States.
-The High Priority input determines if the TRUE or False string concatenates before/after the remaining states.
-The Bool input determines whether TRUE or False string to be concatenated.

-## Add State(s) to Queue By BOOL(Element).vi
-Depending on the High Priority and Bool input, this VI generates a concatenated state of TRUE/False and Remaning States.
-The High Priority input determines if the TRUE or False string concatenates before/after the remaining states.
-The Bool input determines whether TRUE or False string to be concatenated.

-## FixJKIHelper.vi

-## Cache-BroadcastReg Search Result.vi

-## FGV-BroadcastRegistry.vi

-## global-BroadcastCacheChangeTStamp.vi

-## global-JKISMQFGVChangeTStamp.vi

-## FGV-GlobalEventRef.vi

-## JKISM++ Running Log - DebugTool.vi

-## JKISM++ State Dashboard - DebugTool.vi

-## Script - JKISM to JKISM++.vi

-## DashboardCell-Resize.vi

-## DashboardCell2 Array Resize.vi

-## JKISM++ DebugTool Dialog.vi

 ## JKISM++ Broadcast Status Change.vi
 Concatenates states in the JKI State Machine.
 Unwired inputs are safely ignored and will not be added to the state queue.